bem-site/bem-method/faq/faq.en.md

 This method is only appropriate in the absence of an optimizer.

-Why cannot I write &lt;div class="block_mod"&gt; instead of &lt;div class="block block_mod"&gt;, when the modifier name already contains all the block data?
+Why cannot I write "block_mod" instead of "block block_mod", when the modifier name already contains all the block data?
 ---------------------------------------------------------------------------------------------------------------------------------------------------

 Using multiple modifiers on the same block (e.g., `<div class="block_theme_christmas block_size_big">`) will cause duplication of the code that implements the basic functionality (logic and styles) of the block.